arunbaby0/arunbaby.com/_speech_tech/0001-streaming-asr.md

 - Run on both **cloud and edge devices**
 - Adapt to different **accents and speaking styles**

 This is fundamentally different from batch models like OpenAI's Whisper, which achieve amazing accuracy but require the entire utterance before processing.
-For interactive voice assistants, this delay is unacceptable—users expect immediate feedback.
+For interactive voice assistants, this delay is unacceptable users expect immediate feedback.

 **What you'll learn:**
 - Why streaming requires different model architectures